Syncano/syncano-cli/docs/custom_sockets/docs.md

           GET:
             script: script_endpoint_3

+    In the above YAML snippet:
+    * `my_endpoint_2` is an endpoint name.
+    * GET, POST - define HTTP method type used to call our endpoint

-    In above YAML snippet - the `my_endpoint_2` is an endpoint name.
-The difference is that - when GET http method will be used the script endpoint `script_endpoint_3` will be ran.
-When POST http method will be used - the script endpoint `script_endpoint_2` will be ran.
+    The difference is that we now define what happens for different HTTP methods.
+When GET HTTP method will be used, `script_endpoint_3` script endpoint will be ran.
+When POST HTTP method will be used - `script_endpoint_2` endpoint will be executed.

-    Currently supported type of endpoint are only `script` - which run script endpoints under the hood, but we are working to add more integrations.
+    Currently only supported endpoint types are Script Endpoints, which run scripts under the hood.
+But don't worry, we are working on adding more options!

-* `dependencies` - definition of the dependencies for the Custom Socket.
-Dependencies define the dependency object which will be called when endpoint will be requested.
+* `dependencies` - it's the definition of your Custom Socket dependencies.
+They define all dependency objects which will be called when endpoint is requested.

     Consider the example:

+        dependencies:
          scripts:
           script_endpoint_1:
            runtime_name: python_library_v5.0
            file: scripts/script1.py

-    The above YML snippet defines one dependency of type script (under the `scripts` special word).
-The name of the dependency is `script_endpoint_1` - and this is important, because it is a connecting point with an endpoint. the `runtime_name` is a runtime used in a script, and the `file` stores the source code that will be executed.
+    Above YAML snippet defines one dependency:
+    * `script` - type of the dependency (defined using `scripts` keyword).
+        * `script_endpoint_1` - name of the dependency is; it's an important element, because that's the place where you connect a dependency to an endpoint.
+            * `runtime_name` is name of the runtime used in a script;
+            * `file` stores the source code that will be executed.

-    It should be `noted` that when defining Custom Script some basic directory structure should be fulfilled - for better work organization.
-It's desired to store scripts under the scripts directory - this is why filename is a relative path: `scripts/script1.py`.
-Of course this can be omitted - and flat structure can be used.
+    It should be noted that when defining Custom Scripts, we suggest following some basic directory structure- for better work organization.
+We recommend storing scripts under `scripts` directory - this is why filename is a relative path: `scripts/script1.py`.
+Of course your can also follow your own rules,  e.g. by using a flat file structure.

 ## Custom Socket directory structure